Problem: Low activating brakes and spongy brake pedal

 Solution: RFI is a patented process from Phoenix Systems.
 The Phoenix Injector has been designed to perform RFI as well as pressure and vacuum bleeding.
 To perform RFI follow the steps below:

-1. to perform RFI bleeding, first drain and clean the master cylinder reservoir.
-If necessary fill the before draining so an accurate measure of fluid can be taken.
+1. To perform RFI bleeding, first drain and clean the master cylinder reservoir.
+If necessary fill the reservoir before draining so an accurate measure of fluid can be taken.
 Note the amount of fluid removed.
 This will be necessary to avoid overfilling the master cylinder during the RFI bleeding process.
-In order to give the air an easy path out of the master cylinder raise the rear of the vehicle to allow the master cylinder to sit higher at the primary end (firewall) then at the secondary end.
-This will allow the air to exit the vent ports.

-3. Configure the Phoenix Injector for RFI bleeding as per the instruction manual.
-Follow instructions for priming the injector and lines.
-Once the master cylinder has been positioned then begin the bleeding process at the first wheel in the bleeding sequence.
-Connect the injection side of the tool to the bleeder and the vacuum side to the fluid supply container making sure it is full.
+2. Prime the injector and lines by pumping fluid until it fills the injector tube-instruction manual will have diagrams and details (click here for instructinal video).
+Once the tool is primed then begin the bleeding process at the furthest wheel from the cylinder.
+Connect the injection side of the tool to the bleeder valve and the vacuum side to the fluid supply container making sure it is full.

-4. With the tool connected, open the bleeder screw and the slowly stroke the handle.
-Continue this at the wheel giving at least three to four strokes.
+3. With the tool connected, open the bleeder screw and the slowly stroke the handle.
+Make sure that at each wheel you are giving at least three to four strokes.

-5. Once complete, remove the adapter from the bleeder and let the wheel cylinder or caliper burp or gravity bleed.
+4. Once each wheel is completed, remove the adapter from the bleeder and let the wheel cylinder or caliper burp or gravity bleed.
 Close the bleeder.

-6. Repeat this process at each of the wheels remembering to watch the amount of fluid being used.
-It may be necessary to drain the reservoir during the process to avoid overfilling it.
-At the end of each wheel bleed remember to allow the caliper or wheel cylinder to gravity bleed.
+5. Repeat this process at each of the wheels remembering to watch the amount of fluid being used.
+It may be necessary to drain some fluid from the reservoir during the process to avoid overfilling it.

-CAUTION: Never drive a vehicle with an unsafe pedal.
+CAUTION: Never drive a vehicle with an unsafe or soft pedal.